jpillora/xdomain/README.md

 Q: The browser is still sending a CORS request.

-A: Double check your slaves configuration.
-If your slaves configuration is correct, double check that you're including XDomain *before* `window.XMLHttpRequest` is referenced to construct the request.
-If you cannot find where the reference is pulled, run a XHR breakpoint and compare the constructor of the object that's having `send` called on it to `window.XMLHttpRequest`.
-If the code is using the old `XMLHttpRequest` instead of the new one supplied by XHook, `xhr.constructor == window.XMLHttpRequest` will be false.
+A: Double check your slaves configuration against the examples.
+If your slaves configuration is correct, double check that you're including XDomain *before* `window.XMLHttpRequest` is referenced **anywhere**.
+The safest way to fix it is to include XDomain **first**, it has no dependancies, it only modifies `window.XMLHttpRequest`.
+If you can't, break where `xhr.send()` is called and if you're using the original `XMLHttpRequest`, `xhr.constructor == window.XMLHttpRequest` will be false.

 ## Contributing